All Episodes

 Yep, yep.

-This is after the Senate made it official, 5147 timeline, get out of Iraq, March 31st, 2008.
+This is after the Senate made it official 5147 timeline get out of Iraq March 31st, 2008.

 I made that clear to the members.

-Uh they got a conference of the bill.
+They got a conference bill.

-Story in the stack today says if the conference report has a firm date, I'm not voting for it.
+Story in the stack today says, if the conference report has a firm date, I'm not voting for it.

-So uh Ben Nelson voting both ways, which will give him a chance to say to critics, uh, it was well, he can do it.
+So Ben Nelson voting both ways, which will give him a chance to say to critics, well, he can do a John Kerry on this, I suppose.

-Let's move on to Kyle Sampson, who was uh testifying today before the leaky Leahy Judiciary Committee in the United States Senate.
+Let's move on to Kyle Sampson, who was testifying today before the leaky Leahy Judiciary Committee in the United States Senate.

 There was a lot of hubbub about Kyle Sampson.